 Buyer’s Guide: How to Choose Winter Gloves

-If you’ll be using your gloves as activewear — such as holding onto a ski pole, ice axe, or chainsaw — choose a glove that offers dexterity.
+If you’ll be using your gloves as an activewear accessory — such as holding onto a ski pole, ice axe, or chainsaw — choose a glove that offers dexterity.
 The most dexterous gloves will allow you to articulate each finger independently for improved grip and active functionality.
-On this list, the North Face Recycled Etip Gloves and the Outdoor Research Mixalot gloves offer uninhibited dexterity.
+On this list, The North Face Recycled Etip Gloves offer uninhibited dexterity.

 If you’ll be using your gloves strictly to keep your hands warm while commuting or walking outside, dexterity and workability are less important.
 If this is the case for you, we recommend gloves that are warm and well-insulated.

 If you don’t need dexterity, you may as well take advantage of maximum warmth.
-On this list, the Astris Short Cuff Gloves may not be the most dexterous, but they are impressively warm and stylish.
+On this list, the Pearl Izumi AmFIB Lobster Evo Gloves may not be the most dexterous, but they are impressively warm and eye-catching.